fledge-iot/fledge/docs/building_pipelines.rst

 After running the *setBuffer* command the next call to the *buffer* command will return up to the number of readings requested in the *setBuffer* command.
 It may take some time for the requested number to be buffered as it requires new data to be sent through the pipeline to fill those buffers.

-Multiple buffers are returned as an array in each of the nodes of the pipeline, below is a sample for the first few nodes of our pipeline.
+Multiple buffers are returned as an array in each of the nodes of the pipeline.
+Below is a sample for the first few nodes of our pipeline.

 .. code-block:: bash